 The online community as it already existed was created from one of IBM's Wordpress templates, and I had been tasked with ideating a new visual design for the landing page prior to the Digital Refresh project; this task became my primary focus for the 90 day duration of the project.

 In the beginning, I focused on wireframming based on the requirements given by other stakeholders in the project.
-After gathering sketches from the heads of marketing and support, I created a series of wireframes with alternate versions for review.
-We had limited control over the UI/UX of blogs and the forums since the former was controlled by IBM's DeveloperWorks unit and the latter relied on a third-party service, but we were able to fully design the landing page and other informative pages.
+After gathering sketches from the heads of marketing and support, I created a series of wireframes for the landing, support, and developer pages with alternate versions for feedback review.

 Around halfway through the project, we lost the developer that had been allocated to this project, and we were starting to slip on other deadlines.
 At this point, I took on full ownership for the design and development of the online community, taking on a larger role in driving the design process as opposed to wireframing based solely on requirements and feedback provided.